Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with non-reciprocal damping

 \subsection{Special non-reciprocal damping: Gyroscopic damping}

-The preceding model exhibits both an asymmetric real dispersion relation and global wave decay.
-To isolate the frequency asymmetry from the dissipative effects, we now define a special non-reciprocal damper that leads to purely oscillatory dynamics.
-As depicted in Fig.~\ref{fig:FIG7}(a), this corresponds to an effective damping of $c\beta$ in the forward direction and $-c\beta$ in the backward direction.
+We define a special non-reciprocal damper that leads to purely oscillatory dynamics.
+As depicted in Fig.~\ref{fig:FIG11}(a), this corresponds to an effective damping of $c\beta$ in the forward direction and $-c\beta$ in the backward direction.
 This is akin to gyroscopic damping that is not dissipative~\cite{Carta2014, Baz2020, Attarzadeh2019, Wang2015}.
 This construction isolates the non-reciprocal behavior from the net dissipation inherent in standard intersite damping.
 In addition, this special case will later be combined with non-reciprocal stiffness to explore novel wave dynamics.

 The governing equation of motion for a lattice with this gyroscopic damper is

 and the associated dispersion relation is